Tommy's PregnancyHub

 When should I stop smoking?

 It is ideal if you can stop smoking before you get pregnant.
 This reduces the likelihood of harm to your baby.
-But stopping at any point really helps.
 You can get pregnant very quickly after stopping contraception, so try to quit before this.

 I’m already pregnant.
 Am I too late to stop smoking?

 No. It’s never too late.
-Every extra day your baby develops in the womb without toxins from cigarette smoke will make a big difference to their health in pregnancy and beyond.
+Every extra day your baby develops in the womb without toxins from cigarette smoke will make a difference to their health in pregnancy and beyond.

 Stopping smoking during pregnancy reduces the risk of harm to your baby.
 The earlier you stop smoking the healthier you and your baby will be.